Skip to main content

 The Alaska written exam follows the NNAAP (Nurse Aide Assessment Program) format.
 All 70 questions are drawn from six content areas: • Physical Care Skills (45%) — bathing, grooming, feeding, transfers, positioning, catheter care, elimination • Safety & Emergency Procedures (14%) — fall prevention, RACE fire protocol, Heimlich maneuver, seizure response • Infection Control (14%) — handwashing, PPE donning and doffing order, isolation precautions • Resident Rights (11%) — OBRA regulations, right to refuse care, privacy, abuse reporting • Psychosocial Care Skills (8%) — therapeutic communication, dementia care, end-of-life support • Role of the Nurse Aide (8%) — scope of practice, chain of command, documentation Given Alaska's significant Alaska Native and rural elderly population, Psychosocial Care and Resident Rights questions — including cultural sensitivity — are especially worth reviewing.

-Alaska Prometric Testing Locations
+Alaska Credentia Testing Locations

 Alaska CNA Skills Test — What to Expect

-The clinical skills evaluation is conducted at a designated Prometric skills testing site.
+The clinical skills evaluation is conducted at a designated Credentia skills testing site.
 You will demonstrate 5 randomly selected nurse aide skills in front of a trained evaluator.
 Handwashing is evaluated as part of every skill — you must perform it correctly at the start and end of each demonstration.
 Failing to complete handwashing steps properly is one of the most common reasons candidates do not pass the skills evaluation.
-Commonly tested skills include: • Handwashing • Measuring and recording radial pulse and respirations • Providing catheter care for a female resident • Transferring a resident from bed to wheelchair with a gait belt • Positioning a resident in Fowler's position • Providing passive range of motion for the hip and knee • Making an occupied bed Review the Alaska Nurse Aide Candidate Handbook on the Prometric website for the full skills checklist.
+Commonly tested skills include: • Handwashing • Measuring and recording radial pulse and respirations • Providing catheter care for a female resident • Transferring a resident from bed to wheelchair with a gait belt • Positioning a resident in Fowler's position • Providing passive range of motion for the hip and knee • Making an occupied bed Review the Alaska Nurse Aide Candidate Handbook on the Credentia website for the full skills checklist.

 How to Prepare for the Alaska CNA Exam

 Alaska's written exam first-attempt pass rate is consistent with national averages of 70–75%.
 Candidates who use structured practice tests consistently outperform those who rely solely on training notes.
 Recommended study approach: 1.
 Take a full diagnostic practice test before studying.
 Identify your weakest NNAAP topic areas first.
 2. Focus on Physical Care Skills — nearly half the exam.
 Master bathing, transfers, catheter care direction, and positioning.
 3. Review Infection Control thoroughly — PPE donning/doffing order and isolation precaution types are frequently tested and very specific.
-4. Take at least one full timed practice test (90 minutes) before your exam date.
+4. Take at least one full timed practice test (2 hours) before your exam date.
 5. Target 80% on practice tests to build a buffer above the 70% passing threshold.
 CertPrepAcademy.com offers a free 70-question NNAAP practice test with 501 questions — no signup required.

 After You Pass — Alaska Nurse Aide Registry